fromzeroedu/flask_blog_c9/README.md

 ## Step #3

 ### Create the blog models.py
-- Create a blog table with the name and admin
+- Create a blog class with the name and admin
+- Add an email field to the author form
 - Add blog.models and run dbinit

 ### Create the admin route and check if there's a blog